jasonkarns/userscripts/radapaper/readme.md

 Radapaper
 ==================

-A userscript which adds 'Tweet' links to articles in your Instapaper queue.
+A userscript which adds 'Radbox' links to articles in your Instapaper queue.

 ![preview](https://github.com/jasonkarns/userscripts/raw/master/radapaper/preview.png)